 Thinking about about planting a flag in the esports space?
 You’d be smart to.

-In just the last few months, non-endemic brands like Nike, State Farm and Coca-Cola have cut sponsorship deals, while new games like Apex Legend are experiencing fan growth rivaling Fortnite’s rise.
+Non-endemic brands like Nike, State Farm and Coca-Cola have cut sponsorship deals, while newer games like Apex Legend are experiencing fan growth rivaling Fortnite’s rise.
 New tournaments are cropping up, esports-specific arenas are being built and prize pools are reaching the tens of millions.
 Chances are that as a marketer, you’ve considered entering the space, but there’s a caveat: You can’t just jump in headfirst without studying the community, learning about their passions and interests and, above all, listening to the fans.
 We polled experts from Major League Gaming, HP, esports organization the Immortals and Overwatch League team New York Excelsior for insights on jumpstarting an esports marketing strategy.

 1. ACTIVATE LOCALLY

 With major esports leagues now moving to a franchise model, brands will have more opportunities to activate against teams at the local level.
 “Everything is not ‘straight to the Super Bowl,’” says Mike Sepso, co-founder of Major League Gaming.
 “There are more local activations, more experiential opportunities with teams.
 That’s going to continue to grow as teams gain more fandom and the infrastructure that’s supporting those teams starts to build.
 Brands can focus on a local market, get some learnings there and then move into larger national and global campaigns.”

 2. BE AUTHENTIC

 Establishing an authentic connection with consumers is paramount regardless of the industry.
 But the esports community in particular will let you know immediately if you’ve missed the mark.